The Clouds were the first Gospel group to perform on

 That spark that only the Holy Spirit can give you is still burning

-strong in us," Joe concludes.
+strong in us," Joe concluded.
 "If we ever lost that, we might

 as well pack it in and go home."